Universal Life Insurance: What You Need To Know

 shunins

-Definition: Whole life insurance is a permanent policy with a guaranteed death benefit and cash value accumulation
+Whole life insurance offers lifelong coverage and a guaranteed death benefit

 shunins